 Heating and hot water

 Repair Category 1

 Notes No significant defects were apparent.

 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

 Draina nge

 Repair Category 1

 Notes No significant defects were apparent.

-We understand the septic tank has been registered with SEPA and assume meets their requirements.
+We assume that the septic tank is registered with SEPA and meets their requirements.